 Students may make changes to their class schedules during the announced dates, which are published each semester on the Academic Calendar.
-Students who enter classes after the first scheduled meeting are responsible for making up assignments missed.
+Students who register for classes during Schedule Adjustment (Add/Drop) after the first scheduled meeting of a course are responsible for making up assignments missed.
 Days missed during the schedule adjustment period may be counted as days absent by the instructor.
 Classes dropped during schedule adjustment will be deleted from the student's schedule.
 Students will not be held academically or financially responsible for those courses.